Archery at the 2020 Summer Paralympics – Women's individual recurve open

-The women's individual recurve open archery discipline at the 2020 Summer Paralympics will be contested from 27 August to 2 September.
+The women's individual recurve open archery discipline at the 2020 Summer Paralympics was held from 27 August to 2 September.

 In the ranking rounds each archer shoots 72 arrows, and is seeded according to score.
 In the knock-out stages each archer shoots three arrows per set against an opponent, the scores being aggregated.
 Losing semifinalists compete in a bronze medal match.

 Ranking round

 The ranking round of the women's individual recurve open event was held on 27 August.

 Elimination rounds

 The elimination round took place on 2 September 2021.